 Mean score of companies in the Sugar Processing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Taylor Farms, headquartered in the US, has set ambitious climate commitments aimed at reducing its carbon emissions.
+Taylor Farms, headquartered in the US, has set ambitious climate commitments aimed at reducing its carbon footprint.
 Although specific emissions data for the most recent year is not available, the company has established clear reduction targets for its Scope 1 and Scope 2 emissions.
-By 2030, Taylor Farms aims to achieve a 30% reduction in Scope 1 emissions from a 2021 baseline, as well as a 30% reduction in Scope 2 emissions over the same timeframe.
-These targets reflect the company's commitment to addressing its direct and indirect emissions, contributing to broader climate action efforts within the industry.
-As Taylor Farms progresses towards these goals, it is positioned to play a significant role in reducing its carbon footprint and promoting sustainability in the agricultural sector.
+Taylor Farms aims to achieve a 30% reduction in both Scope 1 and Scope 2 emissions from a 2021 baseline by the year 2030.
+These targets reflect the company's commitment to sustainability and align with industry standards for climate action.
+The initiatives are documented in their sustainability report, which outlines their strategic approach to mitigating climate impact.
+As of now, there are no emissions data cascaded from parent companies, indicating that Taylor Farms is independently managing its climate commitments.
+Overall, Taylor Farms is actively working towards significant reductions in its greenhouse gas emissions, demonstrating a proactive stance in addressing climate change within the agricultural sector.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.